namneyugn21/Roaming/README.md

 ## Future Enhancements

-- User Authentication – Allow users to sign in and store their travel logs securely
 - Location Mapping – Pin visited places on an interactive map
 - Multi-language Support – Expand accessibility for a global audience